steve4744/LaunchPlate/README.md

 LaunchPlate can be used as a fun addition to a lobby/hub or even as an extension to a parkour course.

 ## Versions
-The latest version of LaunchPlate requires Java 17 and Minecraft 1.17.2 - 1.19.
+The latest version of LaunchPlate requires Java 21 and Minecraft 1.20.6 - 1.21.

+Version 3.3 of LaunchPlate requires Java 17 and Minecraft 1.17.2 - 1.20.4.

+The versions below are available for download but are no longer supported:

 Version 3.2 of Launchplate requires Java 16 and Minecraft 1.17.2.

-The versions below are available for download but are no longer supported:

 Version 3.0 of Launchplate will run on Minecraft 1.16.5.
 Version 2.5 will run on all Minecraft versions from 1.13 to 1.15.2.<br>
 Version 1.8 is for Minecraft 1.9 to 1.12.2 can be [downloaded from GitHub](https://github.com/steve4744/LaunchPlate/releases/download/v1.8/LaunchPlate.jar "LaunchPlate v1.8 by steve4744")<br>